BlueberryF11/BlueberryF11/README.md

 # Gabriel / Blueberry Fruitsy

 <p align="center">
   <strong>Musician • Producer • Developer</strong>
   <br>
-  <sub>Making songs, building weird little systems, and turning ideas into things that actually exist.
-Idk</sub>
+  <sub>Making music, building things, and somehow turning random ideas into actual projects.</sub>
 </p>

 ---

 ## About me

-Hey!
-I'm **Gabriel**, a musician and creative technologist working under the name **Blueberry Fruitsy**.
+Hey, I'm **Gabriel**, a musician, producer, and developer making things under the name **Blueberry Fruitsy**.

-I make **instrumental electronic music**, build websites and little software projects, and enjoy taking an idea that probably should have stayed a sketch and turning it into a fully functioning project.

-Music is the center of most of what I do.
-I produce, experiment with sound, play percussion in marching band, and spend an unreasonable amount of time thinking about how music, software, and visual design can fit together.
+Most of what I do somehow ends up involving music, computers, or both.
+I make **instrumental electronic music**, play front ensemble percussion in marching band, build websites, mess around with audio software, and generally spend way too much time figuring out how things work.

+I like taking an idea that starts out as *"wait, could I actually do this?"* and seeing how far I can take it.

-I'm also interested in **web development, UI design, audio technology, virtual machines, automation, and unnecessarily elaborate personal projects**.
+I'm interested in **music production, web development, UI design, audio technology, virtual machines, automation, hardware, and unnecessarily complicated personal projects**.

-If it can be made to beep, render, deploy, or have a suspiciously complicated folder structure, there's a decent chance I've tried it.
+A lot of my projects start because I want something that doesn't exist yet.
+So I end up making it.

 ---

-## 🎵 Blueberry Fruitsy
+## Blueberry Fruitsy

-**Blueberry Fruitsy** is my music project and artist name.
+**Blueberry Fruitsy** is my artist name and music project.

-The music is primarily **instrumental electronic**, with a focus on atmosphere, rhythm, synths, melodic ideas, and production experiments.
-I like making tracks that feel like they belong to some larger digital world rather than simply existing as standalone songs.
+I make mostly **instrumental electronic music**, usually built around synths, rhythm, melodies, sound design, and whatever else I feel like experimenting with.

+I don't really want everything I make to sound the same.
+A lot of the fun for me is trying something weird, changing things around, and seeing what happens.

+I'm also interested in the visual side of music, so I build websites, artwork galleries, and other little systems around my projects instead of just throwing songs onto streaming services and calling it done.

-### 🎶 What I'm working on
+### Currently working on

-- Electronic music production
+* Electronic music production
-- Synths, MIDI, and sound design
+* Synths, MIDI, and sound design
-- Mixing and experimentation
+* Mixing and production experiments
-- Artwork and visual identity
+* Artwork and visual identity
-- Custom websites for my projects
+* Websites and personal projects
-- Voice and music technology experiments
+* Voice and music technology
+* Probably several things I haven't finished yet

-### 📻 Listen
+### Listen

-My music is distributed through major streaming platforms, including **Spotify, Apple Music, YouTube Music, Amazon Music, Etc.**.
+My music is available on major streaming platforms including **Spotify, Apple Music, YouTube Music, and Amazon Music**.

 ---

-## 🥁 Beyond the computer
+## Marching percussion

-I'm also a **front ensemble percussionist**.
+Outside of making music on a computer, I'm a **front ensemble percussionist**.

-Marching percussion has become a pretty big part of my life, and it has given me a completely different way of thinking about rhythm, timing, performance, and music outside of a DAW.
+Marching band has become a pretty big part of my life, and playing percussion has taught me a lot about rhythm, timing, listening, and actually performing music instead of just staring at it inside a DAW.

+I currently play **glockenspiel** in the front ensemble.

 ---

-## 🧰 Stuff I like working with
+## Things I work with

 **Music & Audio**